Toronto Bail Hearing Lawyer Robb MacDonald Explains the Entire Process.

 If an adult Accused loses his bail hearing he can appeal the decision to Superior Court.
 This process is referred to as a “bail review.”
 It usually takes 3-5 weeks to facilitate gathering the appropriate materials and commencing a bail review before a Superior Court Judge.
 When commencing a bail review after an unsuccessful bail hearing, the defence lawyer and his client have the uphill job of convincing the superior court judge that the lower court Judge or Justice erred in detaining the Accused.

 Bail reviews are regularly won by Defendants but it is certainly in the Accused’s interest to “get it right the first time.”
 Winning the first bail hearing not only guarantees the Accused a much faster release from custody it may also be the Accused’s best chance for success.
-A competent lawyer, well prepared sureties, and a well thought out plan of supervision are integral to winning at either stage of the process.
+A competent lawyer,

 After the bail hearing, an Accused must prepare to challenge the charges that he faces.
 This process is explained on the next tab on the website entitled “Judicial Process.”